openstack/openstack-manuals/doc/ops-guide/source/ops_user_facing_operations.rst

 The Image service and the Database
 ----------------------------------

-The only thing that the Image service does not store in a database is the image itself.
+The only thing the Image service does not store in a database is the image itself.
 The Image service database has two main
 tables: